 Loans

-You can choose to accept or decline your federal loan(s) after you have enrolled for classes for the semester that you are wanting to use loan funds.
-Loans will be certified after your financial aid offer determined.
+You can accept or decline your federal loan(s) after you have enrolled for classes for the semester you want to use loan funds.
+Loans will be certified after your financial aid offer is determined.

-You must be enrolled in an eligible program leading to a certificate or degree and be enrolled for at least six eligible credit hours to borrow a Federal Direct Loan for any semester of attendance.
-Students that are in default on students loans are not eligible for student loans or any financial aid in the future.
+You must be enrolled in an eligible program leading to a certificate or degree and have at least six eligible credit hours to borrow a Federal Direct Loan for any semester of attendance.
+Students who default on student loans do not qualify for student loans or any financial aid in the future.

 Federal Direct Student Loan Annual Limits